A Hamilton-Jacobi-Bellman Approach to Ellipsoidal Approximations of Reachable Sets for Linear Time-Varying Systems: Approximate Reachability for LTV Systems

 Since $w$ and $w^\star$ are both of unit norm, the problem of finding $S_i(s)$ to satisfy \eqref{eq: ellipsoidal approx: under approx BRS orthogonal matrix} is equivalent to finding an orthogonal matrix $S$ that will rotate $w$ to $w^\star$.
-Let us first consider the case where $w \neq w^\star$, which means an orthonormal basis for the span of $\{w, w^\star\}$ can be constructed via the Gram-Schmidt process.
+Consider the case where $w \neq w^\star$ so that an orthonormal basis for the span of $\{w, w^\star\}$ can be constructed via the Gram-Schmidt process.
 Let

 and let $\cos{\theta} = \iprod{r}{w^\star}$ and $\sin{\theta} = \iprod{r_\perp}{w^\star}$ where $\theta$ is the angle of rotation between $w$ and $w^\star$.
 Consider the Jacobi rotation matrix \cite{constantine1978some}